 There are many different features that may be attached to your home loan.
 These can include:

-Please note that these are a general explanation of the meaning of terms used in relation to home loans/mortgages.
+Please note: these are general explanations of terms used in relation to home loans/mortgages.

-Annual Percentage Rate – This is the total charge for the loan including fees and interest expressed as a percentage, which allows you to compare across the market.
+Annual percentage rate – total charge for the loan including fees and interest expressed as a percentage, which allows you to compare across the market.

-Application fee – A fee paid to the lender for setting up a home loan.
+Application fee – Fee paid to the lender for setting up a home loan.

-Appraisal fee – A fee charged for a professional opinion about how much a property is worth.
+Appraisal fee – Fee charged for a professional opinion about how much a property is worth.

-Arrangement Fee – A fee some lenders charge for arranging your loan.
+Arrangement Fee – Fee some lenders charge for arranging your loan.

-Asset – An asset is a resource controlled by the entity as a result of past events or transactions and from which future economic benefits are expected to flow to the entity.
+Asset – A resource controlled by the entity as a result of past events or transactions and from which future economic benefits are expected to flow to the entity.

-Automatic transfer – a system that is set up to automatically transfer money from a one bank account into another account at a certain point in time to coincide with bills or payments.
+Automatic transfer – a system that is set up to automatically transfer money from one bank account into another.

 Balloon loan (balloon mortgage) – A loan that has regular payments that do not cover the full loan by the end of the term, meaning a larger lump sum is due at maturity.

-Bankruptcy – This is when someone’s debt problems get so serious, they are unable to pay their existing debts and bills.
-When this happens, it’s possible to apply to a court to be made bankrupt – which means that any assets you have such as savings will be used to pay off your debts.
-Normally after one year a person will be discharged from bankruptcy, but it will still have a negative impact on their credit rating and may stop them getting credit in the future.
+Bankruptcy – When someone’s debt problems get so serious, they are unable to pay their debts and bills.
+When this happens, it’s possible to apply to a court to be made bankrupt – which means that any assets you have, such as savings, will be used to pay off your debts.
+Normally, after one year, a person will be discharged from bankruptcy.
+However, it will still have a negative impact on their credit rating, and may stop them getting credit in the future.

 Biweekly mortgage – A home loan in which the payments are scheduled for every other week, rather than each month.

-Break costs – The penalty fees charged when a borrow ends a fixed-rate loan contract before the fixed-rate period expires.
+Break costs – The penalty fees charged when a borrower ends a fixed-rate loan contract before the fixed-rate period expires.

-Bridging finance – A loan that can be used when buying a new home before selling an existing home, usually short-term.
+Bridging finance – A short-term loan used when buying a new home before selling an existing home.

-Buydown – When the home buyer “buys down” the interest rate by paying an initial fee upfront, thereby reducing the size of future payments.
+Buydown – When a home buyer “buys down” the interest rate by paying an initial fee upfront, thereby reducing the size of future payments.

 Countersigned – Additional signature or signatures to guarantee the validity of a document.

-Credit Rating – An assessment of the credit-worthiness of individuals and corporations, based on their borrowing and repayment history.
+Credit rating – An assessment of the credit-worthiness of an individual or corporation, based on their borrowing and repayment histories.

 Credit/facility limit – The maximum loan amount that a borrower can borrow under their home loan contract.